 It was whilst in Canada in 2003 that I decided to commit my life to sharing the Ishayas’ meditation teaching I have been practising since 1998.
 I took a set of vows, and received my spiritual name, Mahadeva Ishaya.
 The following year I qualified as a teacher of the Ishayas’ Ascension meditation.

-Although currently based in Linlithgow, near Edinburgh, I have taught around Europe and in Canada.
+Although currently based in Linlithgow, near Edinburgh, I have taught throughout Europe, Scandinavia, Mexico and in Canada.
 My wife, Lilavati, and I ran a meditation and yoga centre in Mexico City a few years ago and we have also been based in the north of Mexico in the city of Monterrey (I speak some Spanish).
 We have a daughter, Iona.

 For a number of years I have taught hatha yoga on retreats and in workshops, but a desire grew to offer classes to a wider audience.
 Hence this site and the yoga classes that are available.